rioak/Recipe-Complexity-Trends/README.md

 - **Null Hypothesis**: the missingness of the ratings column does not depend on the minutes of the recipe
 - **Alternative Hypothesis**: the missingness of the ratings column does depend on the minutes of the recipe

-The test statistic for this hypothesis was the difference between the mean minutes of the ratings that are not missing subtracted by the mean minutes of the ratings that are missing.
-The findings of the permutation test are summarized by the following graph, where the red line represents the observed test statistic:
+The test statistic for this hypothesis was the absolute difference between the mean minutes of the ratings that are not missing subtracted by the mean minutes of the ratings that are missing.
+This is because if there is a significant difference between the two means, it would imply a relation between the value of the "minutes" column and the missingness of the "rating" column.

 - **Test Statistic**: Difference in means minutes of ratings
 <math xmlns="http://www.w3.org/1998/Math/MathML" display="block">